3 Top Business Intelligence Tools Compared: Tableau, PowerBI, and Sisense

 Business Intelligence (BI) is used to transform data into actionable insights that provide value to an organization and help achieve its business goals.
-Reports and dashboards are go-to approaches for modern-day business intelligence tools.
+Reports and dashboards are the go-to approaches for modern-day business intelligence tools.

 At Appsilon, we are big advocates of R and R Shiny, but we also have significant experience with business intelligence tools.
 Besides, coding custom solutions from scratch (or coding in general) isn’t always the right solution, especially for simple tasks.
 The custom-built BI solutions have their place, but more on that towards the end of the article.